Sir Alex Ferguson was the most successful Manchester United manager of all time. He was appointed UNICEF UK Ambassador in August 2002.

-Since Unicef and Manchester United’s United for Unicef partnership was launched in 1999, Sir Alex has played an active role in many fundraising and advocacy events.
+Since our United for UNICEF partnership with Manchester United was launched in 1999, Sir Alex has played an active role in many fundraising and advocacy events.

-He is a committed supporter of Unicef’s work to promote children’s rights and has seen Unicef’s child protection work in Thailand as well as our work with children affected by HIV and AIDS in South Africa and China.
-In 2005 he went to Geneva to launch Unicef’s Unite for Children, Unite against AIDS campaign.
+He has seen UNICEF UK’s child protection work in Thailand as well as our work with children affected by HIV and AIDS in South Africa and China.
+In 2005 he went to Geneva to launch UNICEF’s Unite for Children, Unite against AIDS campaign.

-In 2014, Sir Alex supported our partnership with the Glasgow Commonwealth Games, witnessing our Baby Friendly work in Glasgow’s Southern General hospital.
+In 2014, Sir Alex supported our partnership with the Glasgow Commonwealth Games, witnessing our UK work through our Baby Friendly Initiative in Glasgow’s Southern General hospital.

 In November 2015, Sir Alex returned to Old Trafford with David Beckham for the star studded Match for Children, managing Great Britain and Ireland XI to a 3-1 victory over Luis Figo and Carlo Ancelotti’s Rest of the World team.
 (Now known as the Soccer Aid World XI)